victorseara/harness-root-iac/modules/api-gateway/README.md

 - **Lambda ARN**: This module requires the Lambda function ARN (not the invoke ARN).
 Use `module.lambda.function_arn`
 - **Lambda Permissions**: Make sure to set `create_api_gateway_permission = true` in the Lambda module and pass `${module.api_gateway.api_execution_arn}/*`
 - **CORS**: CORS is configured at the API Gateway level for better performance
-- **Logging**: CloudWatch logs are structured as JSON for easy parsing
 - **Official Module**: This wrapper uses terraform-aws-modules/apigateway-v2/aws version ~> 5.0

 ## Advanced Configuration